 - pain, tingling, burning (pins and needles, numb feeling) in your hands, feet, or around your mouth or throat, which may cause problems walking or performing activities of daily living.

-is a rare condition that affects the brain.
-Tell your doctor right away if you
+condition that affects the brain.
+Tell your doctor right away if you have any

 - confusion or a change in the way you think

-- vision problems, such as blurriness or vision loss.
-You
+- vision problems, such as blurriness or vision loss

 - Lung problems (interstitial fibrosis).
+ELOXATIN can cause lung problems that may lead to death.
 Tell your doctor right away if you get a dry cough and have trouble breathing (shortness of breath) before your next treatment.
 These may be signs of a serious lung disease.

 - Liver problems (hepatotoxicity).
 Your doctor will do blood tests to check your liver.

 - Harm to an unborn baby.
-ELOXATIN may cause harm to your unborn baby.
-See “What should I tell my doctor before treatment with ELOXATIN?”
+See “What should I tell my doctor before receiving ELOXATIN?”